Weather warning for thunderstorms in NI

 However, some might get more than their fair share.

-The NI Direct government service has issued advice and information ahead of the heavy downpours.
+NI Direct has issued advice and information ahead of the heavy downpours.

+A spokesperson for the Department of Infrastructure said it was aware of the yellow warnings and statutory bodies had been in contact to "prepare for any impacts from weather over the next few days".

+"We will continue to closely monitor the weather and staff will be placed on standby to respond to any impacts as needed," the spokesperson said.

 It recommends making a note of emergency contact numbers and government agencies, and also provides advice on how to prepare for a flood.